epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Data management
 ===============

-This section is for MRC Epidemiology Data Managers.
+This section is for **MRC Epidemiology Data Managers**, not for collaborators using SRCP for their analyses.

 Overview
 --------